AdvancedResearch

 by Sven Nilsen, 2017

-This blog post is the start of a new research topic that I have done quite a bit of pre-research on, and it is approaching a state where I think it is justifiable to start some serious investigation.
+This blog post is the starting point of a new research topic that I have done quite a bit of pre-research on, and it is approaching a state where I think it is justifiable to start some serious investigation.
 I think it fits the AdvancedResearch community because it deals with a concept breakthrough in system thinking.

 Disclaimer: I can not explain all of it in one post, but I hope you will get something out of it.
 Some parts of this will probably make you more confused. :P

-By “nature having intelligence” I mean by a very precise mathematical definition and explained in technical terms: Observers living in universe with a selection effect similar to an exponential reference class with a time symmetric assumption, which allows observers to predict some very computationally expensive aspects about their future.
+By “nature having intelligence” I mean a very precise mathematical definition and explained in technical terms: Observers living in some universe with a selection effect similar to an exponential reference class with a time symmetric assumption, which allows observers to predict some very computationally expensive aspects about their future.

 … it is possible to end up with some kind of “intelligence”.
 Obviously, it is not a human-like intelligence but merely an optimization algorithm (more on this later).